-• Learn in a friendly, positive, engaging, safe, clean and supportive school environment.
+- Learn in a friendly, positive, engaging, safe, clean and supportive school environment. - Be treated with respect. - Be valued, be heard and be able to express their opinions respectfully. - Have adults make decisions that are best for them.

-- Be treated with respect. - · Be valued, be heard and be able to express their opinions respectfully. - Have adults make decisions that are best for them. - Develop their talents and abilities. - Receive help when they need it, whether with their work, or to talk through behaviour or worries. - Make mistakes and learn from them. - Examine the causes of conflicts and disagreements, and to explore and practice the different solutions possible. - Be called by their preferred name. - Be treated courteously using 'please' and 'thank you'.
+- Develop their talents and abilities. - Receive help when they need it, whether with their work, or to talk through behaviour or worries. - · Make mistakes and learn from them. - Examine the causes of conflicts and disagreements, and to explore and practice the different solutions possible. - Be called by their preferred name. - Be treated courteously using 'please' and 'thank you'. - Be fully consulted about school rules, behaviour, safety in school, and share in membership of any agreements.